IBM/microservices-traffic-management-using-istio/README.md

 ```bash
 $ kubectl apply -f <(istioctl kube-inject -f samples/apps/bookinfo/bookinfo.yaml)
 ```
+> `istioctl kube-inject` modifies the yaml file passed in _-f_.
+This injects Envoy sidecar into your Kubernetes resource configuration.
+The only resources updated are Job, DaemonSet, ReplicaSet, and Deployment.
+Other resources in the YAML file configuration will be left unmodified.

 After a few minutes, you should now have your Kubernetes Pods running and have an Envoy sidecar in each of them alongside the microservice.
 The microservices are **productpage, details, ratings, and reviews**.
 Note that you'll have three versions of the reviews microservice.
 ```
 $ kubectl get pods